numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 * Phase II: Incrementally define or rework API

-  * Create a new and easily extensible API for defining new datatypes and related functionality.
-(NEP 42)

-  * Incrementally define all necessary functionality through the new API (NEP 42):
+  * Incrementally define all necessary functionality through methods and properties on the DType (NEP 42):

+    * The properties of the class hierarchy and DType class itself, including methods not covered by the following, most central, points.
-    * Defining operations such as ``np.common_type``.
+    * The functionality that will support dtype casting using ``arr.astype()`` and casting related operations such as ``np.common_type``.
+    * The implementation of item access and storage, and the way shape and dtype are determined when creating an array with ``np.array()``
-    * Allowing to define casting between datatypes.
+    * Create a public C-API to define new DTypes.
-    * Add functionality necessary to create a numpy array from Python scalars (i.e. ``np.array(...)``).
-    * …

-  * Restructure how universal functions work (NEP 43), in order to:

-    * make it possible to allow a `~numpy.ufunc` such as ``np.add`` to be extended by user-defined datatypes such as Units.
+  * Restructure how universal functions work (NEP 43), to allow extending a `~numpy.ufunc` such as ``np.add`` for user-defined datatypes such as Units:

+    * Refactor how the low-level C functions are organized to make it extensible and flexible enough for complicated DTypes such as Units.
-    * allow efficient lookup for the correct implementation for user-defined datatypes.
+    * Implement registration and efficient lookup for these low-level C functions as defined by the user.

-    * enable reuse of existing code.
-Units should be able to use the normal math loops and add additional logic to determine output type.
+    * Define how promotion will be used to implement behaviour when casting is required.
+For example ``np.float64(3) + np.int32(3)`` promotes the ``int32`` to a ``float64``.

 * Phase III: Growth of NumPy and Scientific Python Ecosystem capabilities: